-Check the Grill to Ensure Safe Handling
+Check to Ensure Safe Handling

-Remove all the Parts
+Remove all of the Parts

-For a major cleaning, start by lifting the grill parts out, piece by piece.
+For a major cleaning, start by lifting the grill parts out piece by piece.
 Wear durable gloves to protect your hands as you pull out the grimy, heavy pieces.

 The Grill's Base and Firebox Tray

 Brush away remaining burnt food and ashes on the base and edges of the grill with a wire grill brush and scraper.
 With the grates removed, you'll be able to reach areas you may not regularly clean.
-Make sure to clean all areas of the base to avoid unpleasant smoke that could impair the flavor of future grilled dishes.
+Make sure to clean all areas of the base to avoid unpleasant smoke that could impair the flavor of future dishes.

 The Grill Grates

-Grease the Food, Not the Grill Grates
+Grease the Food, Not the Grates

 To prevent food from sticking to the grates, use oil on the food itself instead of the grates.
 This will keep excess oil from dripping through the grates to the bottom of the grill, helping you to keep it clean throughout the season.